-Workplace factor Example controls Success indicators Resources and support Positive work relationships offer a healthy balance of social and emotional integration and trust between people in the workplace.
+Workplace factor Example controls Success indicators Resources an Positive work relationships offer a healthy balance of social and emotional integration and trust between people in the workplace.
 This includes supporting a staff member who might be experiencing health challenges or is returning to work following injury or illness.
 Promote respectful work relationships, aligning behaviours with the University's values.
 Include wellbeing as an agenda item for staff or team meetings.
 Encourage staff to take regular breaks from work, including lunch breaks and annual leave breaks.
 Encourage staff to approach their manager at an early stage if they feel that their workload is excessive.
 Lead, promote and support a team culture where staff assist each other and provide support when required.
 Encourage staff participation in team-building exercises.
 Staff understand the process where difficult workplace situations can be discussed and addressed in a safe, confidential and timely manner.
-Increase staff awareness of psychological safety and mental health and wellbeing by encouraging completion of related learning modules, RUOk?
+Increase staff awareness of psychological safety and mental health and wellbeing by encouraging completion of the TM Thrive learning modules, RUOk?
 Awareness etc. Include health and wellbeing promotions on staff calendar eg Biggest Morning Tea Be familiar with and promote the benefits that are available to support staff and manager health and wellbeing (eg health and wellbeing page, work flexibility, Manager Assist and EAP).
 Encourage people to access the service early for both personal and work-related issues.
 Raise awareness of supports and processes to assist staff to remain at or return to work following injury or illness.
 Conduct HIRACS for potential events where mental health and wellbeing may be impacted.
 Staff feel part of a community and that the people they are working with are helpful in fulfilling the job requirements.
 There are process in place to intervene if someone looks like they are struggling at work.
 Staff feel supported by the workplace when they are dealing with personal or family issues.
 The workplace supports staff who are returning to work after time off due to a physical or mental health condition.
 People in the organisation have a good understanding of the importance of staff mental health.
-University health and wellbeing resources page Diversity and inclusion Leave and work/life balance information Flexible work arrangements toolkit Converge Health and Wellbeing App Employee Assistance Program - see Counselling and other support Manager Assist OHS training - (Better understanding and preventing stress) Injury or Illness supports Mental Health First Aid Training (would be at cost to respective cost centre)
+TM Thrive - P TM Thrive - P TM Thrive - P resilience mod TM Thrive - U creation of wo TM Thrive - W and a team we University hea Diversity and i Leave and wo Flexible work a Converge Hea Employee Assis Manager Assis OHS training - Injury or illness Mental Health cost centre)